securing your assets to protect your finances

 Protect your finances by choosing a Trusted Contact Person

-From now on, when you open an account or updates your personal information, an investment advisor should ask if there is a Trusted Contact Person that can be added to your account to make sure you are protected from financial fraud or exploitation.
+From now on, when you open an account or update your personal information, an investment advisor should ask if there is a TCP that can be added to your account to help ensure you are protected.

 What is a TCP?